fzyzcjy/flutter_rust_bridge/book/src/contributing/architecture.md

 ## Terminology

-**Rust Wire** types refers to the C types that the Dart VM uses to communicate with the Rust library.
+**Rust IO Wire** types refers to the C types the Dart VM uses to communicate with the Rust library.

-**Dart Wire** types are the Dart counterpart of Rust wire types, but in the `*.io.dart` files.
+**Dart IO Wire** types are the Dart counterpart of Rust IO wire types, but in the `*.io.dart` files.
 Both Rust and Dart wire types communicate using the vocabulary of C types, aka primitives, structs, unions and pointers.

-**Rust JS** (also WASM) types are the WASM equivalent of Rust wire types, many of which are distinct from their C siblings.
+**Rust JS Wire** types are the WASM equivalent of Rust IO wire types, many of which are distinct from their C siblings.
 In addition, these types may also take the form of the catch-all `JsValue`.

-**Dart JS** types are the WASM equivalent of Dart wire types, but different from Rust JS types most of these remain identical to their real API types.
+**Dart JS Wire** types are the WASM equivalent of Dart IO wire types, but unlike Rust JS wire types, most of these types remain identical to their real API counterparts.
-Similar to the the relationship between Rust and Dart wire types, Rust JS and Dart JS's uses the vocabulary of JavaScript types, aka primitives, arrays, typed arrays and objects.
+Similar to the the relationship between Rust IO and Dart IO wire types, Rust JS and Dart JS wire types use the vocabulary of JavaScript types, aka primitives, arrays, typed arrays and objects.

 ## Type Mappings